 How To Open A Locked Safe

-**Please note that this guide is meant for manual-dial safes only.
-Electronic keypad safes have their own troubleshooting steps that can best be assessed by contacting a local safe locksmith** Locksmiths specializing in security safes commonly receive calls from customers asking how to get their safe to open again.
+**Please note that this guide for how to open a locked safe is meant for manual-dial safes only.
+Electronic keypad safes have their own troubleshooting steps that can best be assessed by contacting a local safe locksmith** Locksmiths specializing in how to open a locked safe commonly receive calls from customers asking how to get their safe to open again.
 While many assume that the only option when a safe is locked is that it needs to be drilled open, this isn’t always the case.
-In this blog article, we’ll discuss some common issues that can cause a standard manual combination-dial lock to bind or not function correctly, and how a locksmith determines the way to open a locked safe.
+In this blog article, we’ll discuss some common issues that can cause a standard manual combination-dial lock to bind or not function correctly, and how to open a locked safe.

-• Using The Correct Dialing Pattern
+Using The Correct Dialing Pattern

-One of the most common mistakes people have when they can’t unlock their combination safe is using the wrong dialing pattern.
+One of the most common mistakes people make when they can’t unlock their combination safe is using the wrong dialing pattern.
 Even if you have the code, entering these numbers requires a specific entry pattern to pull the bolts back.
 Before attempting other steps we present here to open a locked safe, be sure to follow these 4 steps with your combination exactly as follows, this may not work for all but it is the most common dialing pattern out there.

 The pattern is as follows: Left (4 turns), Right (3 turns), Left (2 turns), Right (1 turns)

-1. Spin the dial left (counter-clockwise) at least 4 full rotations, passing the first number of your combination at least 4 times, then end on that number.
-(It doesn’t matter how many times left you turn it as long as it has passed the first number of your combination 4 times.
+- Spin the dial left (counter-clockwise) at least 4 full rotations, passing the first number of your combination at least 4 times, then end on that number.
+(It doesn’t matter how many times you turn it as long as it has passed the first number of your combination 4 times.

-2. Now, spin the dial right (clockwise) past the second number of your combination 2 times, stopping on that number the 3rd time.
+- Now, spin the dial right (clockwise) past the second number of your combination 2 times, stopping on that number the 3rd time.

-3. Next, you’ll spin the dial left (counter-clockwise) again, passing the 3rd number of the combination once then stopping at the third number of your combination the 2nd time.
+- Next, you’ll spin the dial left (counter-clockwise) again, passing the 3rd number of the combination once then stopping at the third number of your combination the 2nd time.

 If you’ve changed your mechanical safe’s combination and accidentally used the twelve-o-clock position instead of the eleven-o-clock mark, the digit(s) of the new combination will be off by the difference between the eleven-o-clock and twelve-o-clock positions, and you should attempt to dial the correct combination this way.

-• Combination Drift Due To Mechanical Wearhouston gun safe
+Combination Drift Due To Mechanical Wear

 Mechanical safe locks work by a series of rotating disks moving until the notches cut in them all line up with the fence.
 Once all the disks are lined up, the fence will drop in the notches and the bolt can be retracted.
 This is presented to the end-user by the numbers on the dial, with each number corresponding to the position of the disks behind the dial in the lock pack.

-Over the years or decades of standard use, or much less time if one is heavy-handed and not careful with their safes, these disks can wear down and cause the numbers of the combination to drift or “walk”.
+Over the years or decades of standard use or much less time if one is heavy-handed and not careful with their safes, these disks can wear down and cause the numbers of the combination to drift or “walk”.
 What this means is that due to wear, the disks have slipped to a point that the combination of the safe has shifted up or down a few positions.

-• Loose Handle Set Screw Or Loose Spline Key
+Loose Handle Set Screw Or Loose Spline Key

 The locks and dials of mechanical safes are exactly that: mechanical.
 This means parts of the safe are prone to loosening and tightening with use, time, heat, humidity, and many other factors.
 Some of the most common pieces that can become loose on their own over time are the set screw securing the handle to its post and the spline key.